percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-890](https://perconadev.atlassian.net/browse/EVEREST-890) - We have fixed an issue that was causing problems with restoring data to a new MySQL database using point-in-time recovery (PITR).

-- [EVEREST-913](https://perconadev.atlassian.net/browse/EVEREST-913) - We corrected the AWS load balancer type for the HAProxy replicas to use the network LB type when enabling external access to the DB cluster, instead of the classic LB type.
+- [EVEREST-913](https://perconadev.atlassian.net/browse/EVEREST-913) - We corrected the AWS load balancer type for the HAProxy replicas to use the network LB type when enabling external access to the DB cluster instead of the classic LB type.